Skip to content

 Visualizing the model topology and needed entities

-It is important to understand the way energy systems are abstracted in Siteopt.
-Abstraction can be a bit daunting at first but it allows the Siteopt to model a wider variety of systems instead of limiting to a very restricted set of components.
-The key idea in the abstraction is that Siteopt uses only a few simple basic components but parameters are used to modify them so that they can resemble various real life components.
+It is important to understand the way energy systems are abstracted in SiteOpt.
+Abstraction can be a bit daunting at first but it allows the SiteOpt to model a wider variety of systems instead of limiting to a very restricted set of components.
+The key idea in the abstraction is that SiteOpt uses only a few simple basic components but parameters are used to modify them so that they can resemble various real life components.
 Let us now see what these basic components are and what they can be used for.
 Let us use the following simple example system for this.

 Basic example